openvinotoolkit/openvino_notebooks/notebooks/280-depth-anything/README.md

 More details about model can be found in [project web page](https://depth-anything.github.io/), [paper](https://arxiv.org/abs/2401.10891), and official [repository](https://github.com/LiheYoung/Depth-Anything)

 In this tutorial we will explore how to convert and run DepthAnything using OpenVINO.
+An additional part demonstrates how to run quantization with [NNCF](https://github.com/openvinotoolkit/nncf/) to speed up the model.

 ## Notebook Contents